vmstio/docs/content/rules/brands.md

 ## Groups & Associations

-If you are a non-profit organization, community group of or other relevant association we may permit your account.
-If you are unsure if you qualify please contact a member of our team.
+If you are a non-profit organization, community group of or other relevant association, we may permit your account.
+If you are unsure if you qualify, please contact a member of our team.

 Examples of accounts allowed under this policy would be the non-profit [@WestportObservatory](https://vmst.io/@WestportObservatory) or the hypothetical "Kansas City Anker Power Cable User Group" where there may be a loose affiliation with the brand but is otherwise run for fun or user networking.